ReviewMyContract.aiReview My Contract

 When reviewing a contract, map the governing law clause and the forum selection clause onto a simple matrix: (1) Do they point to the same state?
 If not, is there a legitimate business reason for the split?
 (2) Do both clauses use the same scope language?
 Mismatched scope is a drafting error that creates ambiguity.
 (3) If the forum is a state with strong consumer or worker protections (California, New York), does the governing law clause try to evade those protections?
 Courts often refuse to honor that evasion.
 (4) Is there an arbitration clause — and if so, does its governing law specification match the contract's general choice of law?

-International Contracts — CISG Opt-Out, Cross-Border Choice of Law, and Hague Principles
+International Contracts — CISG Opt-Out, Rome I, Hague Principles, and Cross-Border Choice of Law

 Example Contract Language